 When men say that they support women and feminism what most of them essentially mean is that they support equality till the time it doesn’t get too uncomfortable or challenging for them to question the systemic male privilege and misogyny that benefits them.
-Men enjoy a position that has been methodically created and upheld since ages for their own advantage, it must be scary to suddenly give up that kind of power, and that is why dismantling patriarchy is so damn difficult.
+Men enjoy a position that has been methodically created and upheld for ages to their own advantage- I understand it must be scary to suddenly give up that kind of power, and that is why dismantling patriarchy is so damn difficult.

 Most cisgender men are of the belief that their personal experiences are universal and disregard anyone who dissents, which means that their own ‘truth’ is more important than the voices of the oppressed groups.
 So what do men do when they want to be allies in the fight for equality but, by “virtue” of their birth, ignorance and lack of exposure to gender-based oppression don’t seem to get the true meaning of feminism.